dictionaria/sanzhi/README.md

 The morphological structure of verbs in Sanzhi is fairly complex.
 There are up to five morphemes that can precede the root and up to five that can follow it.
 These morphemes include first parts of compound verbs and enclitics expressing person, tense, modality and illocutionary force.
 The root can be followed by up to three suffixes; a derivational suffix for the causative that is directly attached to the root; the other two suffixes express finite and non-finite TAM forms including person agreement for some verb forms.
 To certain verb forms person or tense markers can be encliticized.
 There are restrictions on the combinability of markers in the various slots, e.g. TAM forms requiring person suffixes exclude the use of enclitic person or tense markers.

 Sanzhi has gender and person agreement.
 The two systems are formally and functionally independent.
 Most of the vowel-initial verbal stems and the two spatial preverbs _b-i-_ ‘in(side)’ and _b-it-_ ‘away from the speaker, thither’ have gender agreement affixes.
 Furthermore, copulas (see below) have a slot for a gender agreement suffix.
 The agreement affixes are displayed in Table 3.
 The same agreement affixes, which can show up as prefixes, infixes and suffixes, occur with all other parts of speech that have gender agreement (<a href="#gender-number-agreement">Section on gender/number agreement</a>).
 The agreement affix for masculine singular _-w_ is always used when it occurs as a suffix.
 The same affix is regularly omitted when it occurs as a prefix to a verbal root beginning with _u_, e.g. _ukː-unne=da_ (masc.) vs. _r-ukː-unne=da_ (fem.)
-(F-eat.<span style="font-feature-settings: 'smcp' on">IPFV-ICVB=1SG</span>) ‘I will eat’.
-It is optionally omitted when the root starts with i, e.g. _(w-)ik’-ul_ (masc.) vs. _r-ik’-ul_ (<span style="font-feature-settings: 'smcp' on">F</span>-say.<span style="font-feature-settings: 'smcp' on">IPFV-ICVB</span>).
+(F-eat.<span style="font-variant: small-caps">IPFV-ICVB=1SG</span>) ‘I will eat’.
+It is optionally omitted when the root starts with i, e.g. _(w-)ik’-ul_ (masc.) vs. _r-ik’-ul_ (<span style="font-variant: small-caps">F</span>-say.<span style="font-variant: small-caps">IPFV-ICVB</span>).
 In this dictionary, most verbs are given with the agreement prefix _b-_ (neuter singular or third person plural) except for a few verbs for which this agreement prefix could only be used in a very limited number of context.
 Those few verbs are given in the form of the masculine singular and the entries often contain an example of the feminine singular.

 Sanzhi Dargwa has only two indicative synthetic verb forms, but a large number of morphologically complex forms, which make use of the copulas or other auxiliaries.